Freshman Learning Communities

 - 25 students enrolled together in the same set of courses

-- Five courses centered around an academic theme, called a Meta Major.
+- Two courses centered around an academic theme, called a Meta Major.

 - One first-year seminar course, GSU 1010, to introduce you Georgia State and the resources available to you.

-- Four core curriculum courses that can count toward any major you ultimately declare.
+- Two – three core curriculum courses that can count toward any major you ultimately declare.

 What Meta Majors can I choose from?